mishalnarayan/businessfinder/README.md

 Watch video for more clearity

 [![Demo](https://i9.ytimg.com/vi/GY8FGtjcuGs/maxresdefault.jpg?time=1588302022889&sqp=CLChrvUF&rs=AOn4CLCYFNFIHG6YtPr5-aWMDNt6QbLe3Q)](https://www.youtube.com/watch?v=GY8FGtjcuGs "Demo")
+so in a nutshell : it's a demo how can you grab and plot data from google maps api with python i.e find out specific places nearby around specific address around desired radius plot them on scalable map with different markers and dump details about places to an excel sheet.

 **Alternatively you can also use it for searching and plotting a specific business around any locality.Ex - finding Swarovski stores all around china/india/usa**